 Table of Contents

 Imagine an office that is comfortable, flexible and customized for your unique brand.
 This office also features the latest technology and design trends to create a space that promotes efficiency and growth.
 All of this is possible when you make informed design choices.
 Office design includes the functional and decorative items in the space.
 It covers elements such as color, lighting and layout.
 All of the components that make up office design can impact employees’ moods and attract talented workers.
 Office design enables you to create an ideal workspace for different personalities.
 In this chapter, we’ll explore the various elements of office layout design and share ideas.
-If you need assistance designing an office space layout that encourages growth and innovation, we’ll be happy to assist you at Arnold’s Office Furniture.
+If you need assistance designing an office space layout that encourages growth and innovation, we’ll be happy to assist you at Sunline Office.

 Office Design Considerations